dwiavinia/research-progress/progress log/2025-11-24_week07_GTFS_Public_Data_Structure.md

 | JRbus_1490550946_6_1  | JR Bus     | JRbus－広島国際大学－西条駅         | 広島国際大学       | 西条駅                 | NaN      | NaN      |
 | JRbus_1490550946_9    | JR Bus     | JRbus－乃美尾－西条駅              | 乃美尾           | 西条駅                 | 0        | 1180     |
 ----------------------------
-Geiyo routes: 160–540 JPY

-JR Bus routes: 160–470 JPY

-Interpretation

-Fare band differences reflect:

-Longer geographic reach of Geiyo routes

-More urban JR Bus corridors

-Industrial/loop routes covering long OD pairs

-7. Combined Insight – Micron vs Hirodai
+7. Combined Insight – Micron and Hirodai
-Dimension	Micron	Hirodai
-Spatial role	Industrial access hub	University commuter hub Network pattern	Long loops + short connectors	Dense overlapping feeders Visible distance	3–9 km	4–7 km
-Frequency	Shift-based	Multi-operator overlap
-Fare	160–630 JPY	160–540 / 470 JPY
-Route diversity	Low (4)	High (15)
-Overall Interpretation

-Micron relies on purpose-built industrial bus connectivity, while Hirodai functions as a multi-operator public transport hub offering broad regional accessibility.
+- Micron relies on purpose-built industrial bus connectivity, while Hirodai functions as a multi-operator public transport hub offering broad regional accessibility.

 8. Visualization Outputs
 From the map visualizations:

-Each Micron route is drawn according to GTFS shapes, ensuring 1:1 alignment with metrics.
+- Each Micron route is drawn according to GTFS shapes, ensuring 1:1 alignment with metrics.

-The Hirodai map displays 15 unique corridors with color-coded polylines matching the legend.
+- The Hirodai map displays 15 unique corridors with color-coded polylines matching the legend.

-Distance calculations match the exact visible geometry drawn in the map.
+- Distance calculations match the exact visible geometry drawn in the map.

-Why this matters?

-Clear visualization + synced metrics provides a defensible, reproducible analytical foundation for your thesis.

 9. Learning Reflections

-From this analysis, you learned:

-How GTFS routes/trips/shapes interact to form actual service patterns.
+- How GTFS routes/trips/shapes interact to form actual service patterns.

-How to filter GTFS spatially using POI radii.
+- How to filter GTFS spatially using POI radii.

-How distance, duration, headway, and fare integrate into accessibility metrics.
+- How distance, duration, headway, and fare integrate into accessibility metrics.

-How public bus GTFS differs from private shuttle GTFS.
+- How public bus GTFS differs from private shuttle GTFS.

-How to build map visualizations that sync with real GTFS geometry.
+- How to build map visualizations that sync with real GTFS geometry.

-How insights support future MATSim modeling.
+- How insights support future MATSim modeling.

 10. Upcoming Focus

-Integrating public bus + Micron Shuttle into MATSim network.
+- Integrating public bus + Micron Shuttle into MATSim network.

-Building accessibility indicators for Micron–Hirodai–Saijo corridor.
+- Building accessibility indicators for Micron–Hirodai–Saijo corridor.

-Connecting accessibility improvements to value capture ideas (e.g., joint development).
+- Connecting accessibility improvements to value capture ideas (e.g., joint development).

-Structuring thesis narrative around accessibility, integration, and policy implications.
+- Structuring around accessibility, integration, and policy implications.